100 North 15th Avenue

 THE SALES COMPARISON (MARKET) APPROACH of estimating value is a direct comparison of the subject property and sales of properties similar in physical characteristics, location and market influences.
 Once sales of similar properties are identified and verified, they are adjusted to reflect the value of the subject property.
 Your county assessor may be able to assist you with current sales information.
 Be advised that averaging is not a standard appraisal technique.

 THE COST APPROACH identifies the total cost to reproduce or replace the property at current prices less all forms of depreciation.
 Reproduction or replacement cost includes all direct and indirect costs such as, labor performed by you or a contractor, materials, permits, architectural drawings, construction financing, and other costs including the current value of the land and developers profit.
-There are four different types or forms of depreciation, physical depreciation, physical obsolescence (structural), functional obsolescence (a lack of usefulness) and external obsolescence (influences external to the property).
+There are four different types or forms of depreciation; physical depreciation, physical obsolescence (structural), functional obsolescence (a lack of usefulness) and external obsolescence (influences external to the property).
 This method is most easily and best used for newly constructed properties.
-This is the most difficult method on older property and requires that a market and income approach be utilized to measure the proper adjustments for physical, functional and economic obsolescence.
+This is the most difficult method for older property and requires that a market and income approach be utilized to measure the proper adjustments for physical, functional and economic obsolescence.
 However, if there is a lack of market or income information the cost approach may be the most applicable.

-THE INCOME APPROACH is typically used to value investment property such as, apartments, warehouses, office and retail buildings.
-The income and expense form (See Rule R16-4-103 "Rules of Evidence") requests actual income and expense dollar amounts, however, the actual investment performance of the property may or may not reflect its true market value.
+THE INCOME APPROACH is typically used to value investment property such as, apartments, warehouses, and office and retail buildings.
+The income and expense form (See Rule R16-4-103 "Rules of Evidence") requests actual income and expense dollar amounts; however, the actual investment performance of the property may or may not reflect its true market value.
 It may only reflect an investment or business value which is not the purpose of the property tax assessment.
 Fee simple market value is derived from actual income and expense dollar amounts when those amounts are proven to fall within a "typical" and "current" range of income and expense parameters of similar properties.

 You should be aware that proper methodology requires consideration of all three approaches to value, but the type of property typically determines which approach should be given the most weight.